Mindera-Interviews/.github/profile/README.md

 ## Welcome to our interview process!

 If you are here you are likely going through our interview process.
-We hope your a Minder soon!
+We hope you're a Minder soon!

 ## Want to know more about us?
 - [Website](https://mindera.com)